 Pre-construction classification (2000) indicated 69.8% land and 30.2% water within the project area and 64.4% land and 35.6% water within R1 (Table 1, Figure 4).
 Post-construction classification of land area and open water, collected in November 2004, indicated 58.6% land and 41.4% water in the project area and 58.3% land and 41.7% water within R1 (Table 1, Figure 5).
 However, due to a correction of the project and R1 boundaries resulting in a change in acreage for both areas, the pre- and post-construction classifications are not directly comparable.
 The project and R1 boundaries were updated to correct inaccuracies due to the low-resolution satellite imagery used to create the boundaries during project planning.
 Because of the low resolution, some parts of the project and R1 were excluded.
 For both areas, the boundaries were expanded to include these areas as well as some open water surrounding the project area and R1.
 As a result, the first comparison of land and water area is being made using the 2009 data.
 The photography flown on December 20, 2009 indicated 56.3% land and 43.7% water within the project area and 56.2% land and 43.8% water within R1 (Figure 6).
 These values indicate a loss of approximately 2% land in both the project area and reference areas for the period 2004-2009 (Table 1).
 The 2016 photography indicated 58.1% land and 41.9% water within the project area compared with 55.5% land and 45.5% water within R1 (Figure 7).
 This equates to a 1.8% gain in land in the project area since the 2009 analysis compared with a -0.7% loss in the reference area.
 This is due in large part to the construction of the TV-21 project.
+Approximately 160 acres of new land were created within the TV-14 project, based on an examination of pre- and post-construction satellite land change data for TV-21 (Couvillion et al. 2017).
+Removing that from the 2016 land/water analysis results in 55.9% land, demonstrating the project would have had a loss of approximately 0.04% land since 2009 without the marsh creation project.

 The general land trend within the project area prior to construction was negative (-0.37%/yr; 27.05 ac/yr) from 1985 to 2001 (Figure 8).
-Incorporating the 2001 to 2016 data, which includes the post-construction satellite imagery, shows a slightly lower loss trend to the preconstruction data (-0.30%/yr; 21.93 ac/yr), demonstrating the overall land change trend of the project area has improved since the construction of the project.
+Incorporating the 2001 to 2016 data, which includes the post-construction satellite imagery, shows a slightly lower loss trend compared to the preconstruction data (-0.30%/yr; 21.93 ac/yr), demonstrating the overall land change trend of the project area has improved since the construction of the project.
 Again this is primarily due to the construction of TV-21.
+If the TV-21 additional acres are excluded as above, the loss rate would be approximately -0.36%/yr, almost identical to the trend prior to construction